Introduction: New Landmarks for Astrology and Modern Challenges

 There are more beneficial goals to pursue than the quest for perfection.
 We advocate for qualities such as perseverance, adaptability, and diligence.

-Furthermore, in our study, we find that depression has been described as a disease of modern times where new challenges related to astrology can be identified.
+In our study, we observe that researchers increasingly describe depression as a disease of modern times, shaped by new challenges that astrology seeks to interpret.
 The rising disease burden of chronic diseases in current society due to the mismatch between previous human habitats and contemporary living may be at the root of increasing prevalence.

 In addition, the importance of depression-promoting factors, such as growing social inequality and pervasive loneliness, in the contemporary societal landscape, may be intermediaries in the mounting prevalence of depression.
 Modern populations experience suboptimal nutrition, sedentary lifestyle, limited exposure to sunlight, sleep deprivation, and social isolation, which impact physical health and influence the occurrence and treatment of depression.